pjgoodall/ansible-tutorial-LinuxTV/README.md

 ### Create required lxc profile

-You will need to substitute in your public key you made for ansible by editing
+You will need to substitute in your public key you made for [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) by editing

 ```
 lxc profile create ansible